eniallator/Mapping-Embed-Configurations/README.md

 Dataset configs are written using both [YAML][yaml] as well as [Markdown][markdown], where the [YAML][yaml] will appear as front-matter in the [markdown][markdown] config file.

+I would recommend putting your configuration on github, in a repository.
+Use this guide on [how to create a github repository](https://docs.github.com/en/get-started/quickstart/create-a-repo).

 An example config template:

 ```text